junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 453.
 - 2016-11-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6493-6495; text as passed Senate: CR S6493-6495)
 - 2016-11-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6493-6495; text as passed Senate: CR S6493-6495)
+- 2016-11-18 — Message on Senate action sent to the House.
+- 2016-11-18 — Received in the House.
+- 2016-11-18 — Referred to the House Committee on Oversight and Government Reform.